nervous-systems/cljs-lambda/README.md

 The plugin depends on `cljsbuild`, and assumes there is a `:cljsbuild` section in your `project.clj`.
 A deployment or build via `cljs-lambda` invokes `cljsbuild` - it'll run either the first build in the `:builds` vector, or the one identified by `[:cljs-lambda :cljs-build-id]`.

-Source map support will be enabled if the `:source-map` key of the active build is `true`.
+ - Source map support will be enabled if the `:source-map` key of the active build is `true`.
+ - If `:optimizations` is set to `:advanced` on the active build, the zip output will be structured accordingly (i.e. it'll only contain `index.js` and the single compiler output file).

 ## Limitations